ajaysehwal/CODBOX/README.md

 SyncCode was created to address the common challenges when  we faced during traditional coding collaboration.
 Our aim is to:

-- ** Reduce Screen Sharing ** : Unlike traditional methods that rely heavily on screen sharing, SyncXcode enables direct interaction with the codebase, making collaboration more efficient and less cumbersome
+- ** Reduce Screen Sharing ** : Unlike traditional methods that rely heavily on screen sharing, SyncCode enables direct interaction with the codebase, making collaboration more efficient and less cumbersome
 - ** Real-time Updates ** : Traditional software often lacks real-time updates, leading to version conflicts and delays.
-SyncXcode ensures all changes are reflected instantly, keeping everyone on the same page
+SyncCode ensures all changes are reflected instantly, keeping everyone on the same page
-- ** Educational Tool ** : SyncXcode is also an excellent tool for teaching code, allowing students to access and run code in real-time.
+- ** Educational Tool ** : SyncCode is also an excellent tool for teaching code, allowing students to access and run code in real-time.
 This hands-on approach enhances learning and provides immediate feedback, making it ideal for educational settings.

 ## Getting Started